Sibunag

+History

+Sibunag was created by virtue of Republic Act No. 7896 on February 20, 1995.

+Geography

+Sibunag is a part of the Metro Iloilo–Guimaras area, centered on Iloilo City.
+It is 52 km from Jordan.
 Its territory includes the islands of Inampulugan, Natugna, and several other minor islets in the Guimaras Strait.

-The town was created by virtue of Republic Act No. 7896 on February 20, 1995.

-Sibunag is a part of the Metro Iloilo–Guimaras area, centered on Iloilo City.

-Geography

 Barangays

-Sibunag is politically subdivided into 14 barangays.
+Sibunag is administratively subdivided into 14 barangays.
+Each barangay consists of puroks and some have sitios.